SENTHAMIL-ARASU/face---rag/README.md

 ## 🏁 Hackathon

-This project is a part of a hackathon run by [https://katomaran.com] **Katomaran Hackathon – May 2025**
+This project is a part of a hackathon run by [https://katomaran.com]